kuley/Woocommerce/README.md

 # Woocommerce
-Free product if cart total weight more than x Woocommerce Add this snippet to your wordpress child theme's funciton.php
+Add these snippets to your wordpress child theme's funciton.php